simone-lungarella/the-bloody-way-to-c/the-bloody-way-to-c.md

 You can use: `cc hello_world.c` to compile it to an executable program.

-The compiler generates—by default—an executable binary file: `a.out`.
+The compiler generates an executable binary file named: `a.out`.
 This file is executable and runs your program.
 You can use: `file a.out` to check information about the generated file.

 ```bash
 > file a.out